miladevweb/react-vite-jest/README.md

 <br>

-- Next, we need install jest-environment-jsdom **if you're using Jest28 or later** and ts-jest **instead of babel for JavaScript projects**
+- Next, we need to install jest-environment-jsdom **if you're using Jest28 or later** and ts-jest **instead of babel for JavaScript projects**

 ```bash
 npm install jest-environment-jsdom ts-jest -D